Visas and Work Permits 8 min

 • Does not run a sex work-related operation

-Open work permits are only available under certain conditions and to certain people.
+Open work permits are only available under strict conditions and to certain people.

-The requirements for both types of work permit are the same.
-Specifically, your employee must:
+Generally, the requirements for both of these work permits are the same.
+Specifically, your team member must:

-• Prove to an immigration officer that, if they do not renew their work permit, they will leave Canada upon its expiration
+• Prove to an immigration officer that, if they do not renew their work permit, they will leave Canada when the permit expires

 • Prove that they have enough money to take care of themselves (and, if relevant, family members) during their stay in Canada

-• Not “be a danger” to Canada’s security
+• Not “be a danger” to Canada’s national security

 • Be in good health